ankschoubey/old-blog/_posts/2020-08-20-companies-make-money.md

 layout: post
 comments: true
 description:
-categories: [Businesses, draft]
+categories: [Businesses]
-title: On one level companies are their to make money.
+title: On one level companies, are there to make money.
 permalink: /for_profit/
 ---